• Skip to primary navigation

 Specialty: Internal Medicine, Psychiatry

 Dr. Kemble is a past president of both the Hawaii Psychiatric Medical Association and the Hawaii Medical Association.
-He has a longstanding interest in health care reform, and he has been appointed to the Hawaii Health Authority, charged with overall health planning for the State of Hawaii and with designing a universal health care system covering everyone in the State.
-Dr. Kemble serves as a board adviser to Physicians for a National Health Program.
+He has a longstanding interest in health care reform, and he was appointed to the Hawaii Health Authority in 2011, charged with overall health planning for the State of Hawaii and with designing a universal health care system covering everyone in the state.
+Dr. Kemble serves on the board of Physicians for a National Health Program and chairs the PNHP Policy Committee.

 Paul Gorman, MD, FACP, FACMI